C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

-# GPU-HC: Path Traking for Homotopy Continuation in GPU for Benchmark Polynomial Problems
+# GPU-HC: Homotopy Continuation Path Tracking in GPU

 # 1. Contents
 This repository primarily contains three folders: <br />
 ``GPU-HC``: GPU implementation of both straight-line and parameter homotopy continuation algorithms <br />
 ``auto-gen-tools``: software tools used to automatically generate necessary data and code for GPU-HC to solve new problems <br />
-``polynomial-problems``: polynomial problems solved by our GPU-HC ``polynomial-data-preparations``: example data files used for the software tools
+``example-polynomial-data``: polynomial problems solved by our GPU-HC <br />

 # 2. Dependencies:
 (1) CMake 3.14 or higher <br />